 Location: Onder-Den-Toren 12, Mechelen

-This cathedral is very peculiar and its 100 meter and 500 steps long belfry gives a remarkable view over a Flamish countryside as well to skylines of Antwerp and Brussels.
-Building of cathedral’s medieval Gothic tower was begun in 1452, but it was never completed properly, a decorative steeple of it was supposed to have added another 60 m or so.
-City folk of Mechelen built the tower structurally separate from the similarly named church.
+This cathedral is rather peculiar.
+It features a 100 meters tall and 500 steps long belfry, that gives visitors a remarkable view over both the Flamish countryside and the skylines of Antwerp and Brussels.
+The building process of the cathedral’s medieval Gothic tower began in 1452, but it was never properly finished and it didn’t get a decorative staple that would have added another 60 meters of hight to the tower.
+This explains the rather unusual form of the top of the tower, missing the traditional Christian spire that western churches tend to have.
+The tower was originally built separate from the cathedral, and the two were only joined later.
 Overall, this religious and Gothic building is remarkable example of architecture and its tower is included on the UNESCO World Cultural Heritage list.

 Kuva: Guillaume Baviere

 This spectacular old castle lies in the city of Bouillon, in a beautiful valley next to the Semois river.
 The first mention of the Bouillon Castle in annals dates back to 988, but the actual castle is probably far older.
 It belonged to the ancient Dukes of Ardennes and was an important center of local government.
 As one of the best preserved feudal vestiges of Belgium, it is one of the most remarkable historical sites in the Ardennes area and valley of Semois.